 If you select “No” as the answer to Do you have a written declaration that the employee will not work for another employer while employed by you?, their employment qualifies as non-standard and they will be taxed at a flat rate of 25%.
 More information on this concept is available in the following article:

 However, if you select “Yes” as the answer to Does the employee work at least 5 hours a day and receive less than R287 per day?, PAYE will be calculated based on the normal tax tables.

 If you select “Yes” as the answer to Does the employee work less than 24 hours a month?, they will not accrue leave or be automatically paid for public holidays that they don’t work.
 They will also be UIF exempt (discussed further on).

 This refers to contractors whose remuneration is subject to PAYE as a result of meeting certain requirements.
 As with directors, these employees’ income will be reported under the correct code (3616) on their tax certificates.
 Please see the following article for a detailed discussion of independent contractors in the context of payroll:

 They will be subject to PAYE and SDL, if applicable but will not be liable for UIF.
 They also do not accumulate leave.

-You should tick the box next to UIF Exempt only if the employee meets one of the requirements for exemption, which are listed in the drop-down menu that appears once you’ve ticked the box.
-Please see the following article for more on these requirements and UIF in general:
+You should tick the box next to UIF Exempt only if the employee meets one of the requirements for exemption.
+You can select one of the following exemption reasons:

 The exemption reason selected will result in one of the following non-contribution reason codes being added to the UIF Declaration: